agude/agude.github.io/_drafts/2017-12-20-blue-fate-dice-retest.md

 [A few months ago][previous] I dug up the data from my [Fate campaign][fate] and used it to test the dice we used for biases.
-I concluded that three of the sets were fine, but that the blue dice were significantly biased, with [_P_ < 0.01][pvalue]!
+I concluded that three of the sets were fine, but that the fourth set, the blue dice, were significantly biased, with [_P_ < 0.01][pvalue]!

 [previous]: {% post_url 2017-07-28-fate_dice_statistics %}
 [fate]: http://www.evilhat.com/home/fate-core/
 [pvalue]: https://en.wikipedia.org/wiki/P-value

-As a scientist, I want to know more than just that the dice are biased, I want to understand how they are biased.
-Are three of the dice fine and one is really bad?
-Are they all slightly wrong and combined it is significant?
-These questions could not be answered with the data at hand as only the finally total for each roll was recorded.
+As a scientist, I want to know more than simply whether or not the dice are biased; I also want to understand *how* they are biased.
+Is only one of the dice actually bad?
+Are they all slightly biased, but only when combined together is the bias significant?
+These questions could not be answered with the data at hand as only the final total for each roll was recorded.
 Fortunately, I still have the dice, so I decided to retest them!

 That new test data is [here][new_data].
 The old test data is [here][old_data].
 You can find the Jupyter notebook used to make these calculations